Meet Our Board of Trustees

 Members and others who enjoy many opportunities to learn and grow and serve in an atmosphere of trust and creativity where structure, goals, and purposes are clear.

-Would you like to join us for the 2023-2024 term?
-Reach out to any board member or the leadership development committee lead, Julianna Rees.
+Would you like to join us for the next board term?
+Reach out to any board member.
 You will learn a lot, build relationships, develop your leadership skills and get to know your congregation from the inside out.
 It's a rewarding--and challenging--job.
-We welcome newcomers to the congregation and those whose faces we know well but haven't served before.
+We welcome newcomers to the congregation and those whose faces we know well but who haven't served before.
 You bring diversity of thought and new energy to the longer-serving, experienced Board members.

 Board meetings are typically the fourth Tuesday of each month at 7:00 PM.
 Check your Friday bulletin or click here for details.
 Meetings are by Zoom and open to all friends and members; however, only Board members may vote.